 Typography and photo backgrounds are fundamentals that every modern website has in common.
-Those two ideas, first and foremost, greet users on website, familiarizing them with slogan, brief description and navigation as well as establishing due ambience through properly chosen photo or illustration.
+Those two ideas, first and foremost, greet users on the website, familiarizing them with the slogan, a brief description, and navigation as well as establishing due ambiance through properly chosen photo or illustration.
 They are responsible both for visual and contextual aspects; and their cooperation is so potent and comprehensive that they alone can create a truly attractive and unique landing page.
 Skillfully combining and supplementing each other, type and background together are deprived of limitations, simply capable of bringing to life almost every idea in your head.

 Today I want to consider a more minimalist approach that involves nothing more than these two basic elements.
 I have picked an in-depth collection of examples that showcases websites whose main pages include only a photo background and ably injected typography.

 PI’s Epic Journey has an oozing adventurous vibe.
 The welcome section fascinates users by spectacular photo manipulation with bokeh touch and white plain tagline enclosed in bold frame.

 Levante uses elegant feminine type that adorns huge image slider.
 Small dark navigation panel with light regular type in a header beautifully complements the main page.